1: Important—Your current health

 On the other hand, if you use a low speed juicer, a.k.a. masticating or gear juicer, the juices are extracted without disrupting the cellular structure of the fruits/vegetables, thus preserving the enzymes and nutrients.
 This type of juice extraction prevents oxidation for a longer period as the juice extracted is more stable, rich and concentrated.
 With this kind of extraction, you can store the juice for up to 24 hours.

 To store juices for ‘later’, carefully pour the juice into a thermos flask, or an air-tight glass jar while the juice is still cold.
 Fill the juice to the brim, leaving very little space for air as the oxygen in the air can oxidize the juice.
 If using a glass jar, wrap the glass jar in aluminum foil to block out the light, and store it in the refrigerator for no more than 24 hours.
 Light destroys enzymes.

 One of the more important factors when you choose a juicer, is that it must be easy to assemble, dismantle and clean.
 If it takes you 10 minutes to juice and another 15 minutes to clean up, you will not enjoy juicing.
-I own a few masticating juicers, the Alpha Juicer (Omega J8003 equivalent) and the Green Power Kempo.
+I own a few masticating juicers, a Alpha Juicer (Omega J8003 equivalent), a Kuvings and a Green Power Kempo.
 They all take only under 2 minutes to wash-up, and I simply love them.

 Fruits/vegetables residue left behind on your juicer can easily contaminate with mold growth.
 To prevent this microbial proliferation, clean your juicer as soon as you can, after use.